 The combustion control system shall be designed to maintain stable fuel firing and safe air to fuel ratios in all operating conditions.
 The control variables should include furnace pressure, outlet process temperature, flue gas temperature, flue gas oxygen level, fuel pressure, fuel flow, and air flow.
-The combustion control system shall be functionally independent of the safety instrumented systems (SIS) and part of the operating control system for the plant.
+The combustion control system shall be functionally independent of the safety instrumented systems (SIS)/burner management system (BMS).
 All instrumentation and equipment shall be designed to the area electrical classification.
 All instrumentation and control functions shall be programmed using fail safe methodology (upon loss of signal the program logic defaults to the fail position).
-See Section 3 of API RP 556 [3].
+See Section 3 of API RP 556 and AIGA 086 [3, 5].